ASCO: Pfizer, Astellas show Xtandi helps early prostate cancer patients live longer

-Pfizer and Astellas’ Xtandi is already approved to treat non-metastatic castration-resistant prostate cancer, thanks to data showing it can stop tumors from spreading.
+Pfizer and Astellas’ Xtandi is already approved to treat nonmetastatic castration-resistant prostate cancer, thanks to data showing it can stop tumors from spreading.
 But now it’s adding results that show it can help patients live longer, too.

-When paired with androgen deprivation therapy (ADT), Xtandi cut patients’ risk of death by 27%, a study abstract showed ahead of the American Society of Clinical Oncology (ASCO) virtual annual meeting.
+When paired with androgen deprivation therapy (ADT), Xtandi cut patients’ risk of death by 27%, a study abstract showed ahead of the American Society of Clinical Oncology virtual annual meeting.

 Patients lived a median 67 months on the Pfizer and Astellas drug, versus just 56.3 months on ADT plus placebo.